 - 1 teaspoon thyme

-- 1 can of pureed pumpkin approximately 1 1/2 cups
+- 1 can canned pumpkin approximately 1 1/2 cups

 - 2 tablespoons coconut cream

 - 2 teaspoons ghee